blanchette5/CrowdSec-Easy-Installation/README.md

 # CrowdSec-Easy-Installation

 ## Introduction
-This guide provides easy installation steps for setting up CrowdSec on a Linux system.
+This guide provides easy installation steps for setting up CrowdSec on a Ubuntu system.
 CrowdSec is an open-source cybersecurity tool designed to protect servers, containers, and cloud workloads from malicious activities.

 ### Prerequisites
 - Ensure that your system is running a compatible Linux distribution.